NiBu-dev/jsCheatSheets/PrototypeRelationShip.md

 ```

 ## Iteration and detection of properties
-Operations for iterating over and detecing properties are influenced by:
+Operations for iterating over and detecting properties are influenced by:
  - inheritance
  - enumerability